Aliazzzz/DebugLogger-for-CODESYS-V3/README.md

 All messages will be added to the stDebugInformation Struct in Global Variables of the Library.

-# To open the Array online in the CODESYS IDE;
+# Opening the debugmessages online;

-        open the librarary manager,
+        - open the librarary manager,
-        search for the DebugLogger,
+        - search for the DebugLogger,
-        double-click the GLOBALS.
+        - double-click the GLOBALS